Turkish lira plunges after Erdogan sacks hawkish cenbank chief - Up News Info

 Article content

+Goldman Sachs and others had expected a sharp dive in the lira and Turkish assets given the new governor’s dovish and even unorthodox views, and what was seen as the latest damage to the bank’s credibility amid years of policy interference that has dogged the major emerging market economy.

-The latest overhaul could reverse the hawkish and orthodox steps taken by predecessor Naci Agbal, analysts said, and nudge Turkey toward a balance of payments crisis given its depleted buffer of FX reserves.
+The weekend overhaul could soon reverse the hawkish steps taken by predecessor Naci Agbal, analysts said, and nudge Turkey toward a balance of payments crisis given its depleted buffer of FX reserves.

+One possible scenario would see the lira swing as much as 15% in both directions in Monday’s European session as “TRY sets off on a roller-coaster ride driven by capital flight, central bank interventions and bargain hunters,” SEB Research wrote in a client note.

 Erdogan fired Agbal two days after a sharp rate hike that was meant to head off inflation of nearly 16% and a dipping lira.

-“It is going to be a dark and long day on Monday,” said one local fund manager.
+“It is going to be a dark and long day on Monday,” said one Turkish fund manager.

-Cristian Maggio, a strategist at TD Securities, had predicted a 10%-15% lira depreciation over the coming days.
+Cristian Maggio, a strategist at TD Securities, predicted a 10%-15% lira depreciation over the coming days.

 The overhaul “demonstrates the erratic nature of policy decisions in Turkey, especially with regard to monetary matters (and risks) looser, unorthodox, and eventually mostly pro-growth policies from now on,” he said.